HewlettPackard/c-spiffe/utils/README.md

 # Util

 The Utils module is composed by general utility functions.
-Most used internally by the lib.
+Mostly used internally by the lib.